haskell/cabal/doc/getting-started.rst

         ├── CHANGELOG.md
         └── myapp.cabal

-``myapp.cabal`` is Cabal's metadata file which describes your package, its dependencies and how it is built:
+``myapp.cabal`` is a package description file (commonly referred to as a "Cabal file"), which contains basic metadata (package name and version, author name, etc.), its dependencies and how it is built:

 .. code-block:: cabal